yasindevops/Project101-flask01-02/README.md

 - Create a function named `number` which sends number `num1` and `num2` and sum of them to the `index.html`.
 Use these variables into the `body.html` file.
 Assign a URL route the `number` function with decorator `@app.route('/sum')`.

-- run the application in debug mode
+- run the application in debug mode.

-- Connect the Hello World application from the web browser with `localhost:5000` or `127.0.0.1:5000`
+- Connect the Hello World application from the web browser with `localhost:5000` or `127.0.0.1:5000`.

 - Save the complete code as `jinja.py` file under `flask-02-Jinja_Template` folder.

-- Add and commit all changes on local repo
+- Add and commit all changes on local repo.

 - Push all files to your remote repo on GitHub.